LimeChain/forta-agent-scripts/balancer-suite/swap-enabled/README.md

   - Type is always set to "suspicious"
   - Metadata fields:
     - "address" - the pool's address
-    - "swapEnabled" - is the swap functionality enabled
+    - "swapEnabled" - 'true' if swap is enabled; 'false' if swap is disabled

 ## Test Data